ch-stark/clusterpermissionblog/clusterpermission.md

 ## ClusterPermission and the Aggregated API Server: A Powerful Duo

 The increased importance of ClusterPermission is deeply connected to the aggregated API server in RHACM.
 This aggregated API server acts as a central hub where all permissions from your managed clusters (including those defined by ClusterPermission) are collected and unified.
-This means:

 ## Beyond VMs: The Future of Fine-Grained Control